-This is an Open Access article distributed under the terms of the Creative Commons Attribution License (http://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International license. (https://creativecommons.org/licenses/by-nc/4.0/).
+Non-commercial uses of the work are permitted, provided the original work is properly cited.

 Results of different studies have shown high intake of food during quarantine.
 A study conducted in Poland, to evaluate nutritional habits in adult during quarantine, reported increase in appetite among half of the participants while 43% stated weight gain.
 Weight loss was observed only in 18% of individuals.
 This was associated with high intake of fast-food, dairy and meat and, relatively less consumption of fruits, vegetables, and legumes during quarantine.
 The weight gain tendency was observed in older, overweight and obese subjects while underweight subjects showed a tendency towards weight loss.1 The study exposed the vulnerability of obese and overweight people during quarantine, Staying healthy during this period of confinement is challenging.
 Healthy eating habits during this time is important to enhance our immune system as virus is continuously spreading.
 It is important to remain physical active to control weight and eat balanced diet containing all essential nutrients.
 It is recommended to avoid high glycemic index carbohydrates like sweets, sugar or bread.